Sunshine Beach, Queensland: History

 The area south of Noosa Headlands was formerly known as Golden Beach but was rarely visited before the 1920s.
 In 1928, Thomas Marcus Burke gained land there in exchange for building roads and bridges from Tewantin.
 After World War II it was marketed by his son, Marcus, as Sunshine Beach.

 Sunshine Beach State School opened on 25 January 1982.

+St Andrew's Anglican Church was built in 1990.
+It was designed by Hurst & Harris to seat 150 people.
+It was built from coralite limestone at a cost of $350,000.

-Saint Thomas More Primary School is a Roman Catholic Primary school that in 1990 by The Noosa District Roman Catholic Parish and is staffed by the Brisbane Catholic Education Centre.
-It is a Marist school.
+Saint Thomas More Primary School is a Roman Catholic Primary school.
+It was opened by the Marist Brothers on Tuesday 30 January 1990 with an initial enrolment of 92 children with Brother Mark May as the first principal.

 Sunshine Beach State High School opened on 1 January 1992.

+St Thomas More's Catholic Church was built in 1994.

+Sunshine Beach Uniting Church was built from concrete blocks in 1997.

 Noosa Flexible Learning Centre opened on 23 January 2006.

-Although currently and historically within the Shire of Noosa, between 2008 and 2013 the entire Shire of Noosa including Sunshine Beach was within the Sunshine Coast Region.
+Although currently and historically within the Shire of Noosa, between 2008 and 2013, the entire Shire of Noosa including Sunshine Beach was within the Sunshine Coast Region.